Sofia Muravieva

 Sofia Andreevna Muravieva (Софья Андреевна Муравьёва; born 4 August 2006) is a Russian figure skater.
 She is the 2021 JGP Cup of Austria champion, the 2021 JGP Slovakia silver medalist, the 2024 Russian national silver medalist, and a two-time Russian junior national bronze medalist (2021, 2022).

 Personal life

 Muravieva was born on August 4, 2006, in Moscow, Russia.
 Her mother, Olga, sews and designs all of Muravieva's figure skating costumes.
+Muravieva has few older brothers.

 Career

 Early years

 Muravieva began figure skating in 2009 at the age of three; enrolling at the Tchaikovskaia Konyok Sports Mastery School, where she was coached by Elena Tchaikovskaia and Maria Kleymenova.
 At the age of seven, she transferred to the CSKA Moscow, where she was coached by Sergei Davydov.
 Muravieva trained there for six years before deciding to leave at the age of thirteen in December 2019 after being offered a tryout period to join Eteri Tutberidze's group at Sambo 70 (Khrustalny).
 However, she was ultimately not accepted into the group and because of this, Muravieva made her national debut at the 2020 Russian Junior Championships without a coach.
 After finishing the event in ninth place, Muravieva and her mother reached out to Evgeni Plushenko to see if she would be able to join his then newly established skating school.
 Following a successful tryout, Muravieva was ultimately enrolled into Plushenko's school.